(Hey You) The Rock Steady Crew

-"(Hey You) The Rock Steady Crew" is the debut single by American hip hop group the Rock Steady Crew from their debut studio album Ready for Battle.
-It was released in 1983 through Charisma/Virgin Records as the album's lead single.
+"(Hey You) The Rock Steady Crew" is a song by American hip-hop group the Rock Steady Crew from their debut studio album, Ready for Battle (1984).
+It was released in 1983 through Atlantic (in the United States), Virgin, and Charisma Records (outside the US) as the album's lead single and as the group's debut single.
 Written by Budd "Blue Soldier" Dixon, Ruza Blue and Stephen Hague, and produced by Dixon and Hague, the lead vocals were performed by 15 year old Daisy Castro, aka "Baby Love".
-The song became the most popular hit song of the Rock Steady Crew.
-The single peaked at number-one on the Belgian and Dutch singles charts, and also reached the top ten in many European countries, including the United Kingdom.
+The single peaked at number one on the Belgian and Dutch singles charts and reached the top 10 in several other European countries, including the United Kingdom.